DoD-Platform-One/bigbang/docs/understanding-bigbang/package-architecture/README.md

 ## Addons

-Addons can be used to extend Big Bang with additional services.
-All of the addons listed here are supported by the Big Bang team and integrated into the product.
-There may be additional community supported Big Bang packages that are not listed here.
-These packages are disabled in Big Bang by default.
+End users can extend Big Bang services beyond the core packages by enabling any of the many team-supported addon packages.
+Addons are supported by the Big Bang team and integrated with the core platform (Istio, Kyverno, Prometheus etc..)
+There are additional community-supported Big Bang packages that are not listed as addons.

 ### Storage Utilities

-Storage utilities include packages that provide services to store and retrieve temporal or persistent data in the cluster.
-This category includes databases, object storage, and data caching.
-It is generally advantageous to use cloud based offerings instead of these to take advantage of scalability, availability, and resiliency (e.g. backup and restore).
-However, for non-critical or on-prem deployments, these utilities offer a simpler and lower cost solution.
+For non-critical or on-prem deployments where data loss is an acceptable risk, these utilities offer a simple and low-cost solution for in-cluster data persistence (databases, object / blob storage, and caches).
+However, if scalability, availability, and resiliency (e.g. backup and restore) are requirements, it is generally advantageous to instead use a managed, cloud based offering.

 |Stack|Package|Function|Repository|
 |--|--|--|--|